🐼 Pandas Basics: Introduction

 Okay, now that we already have Pandas installed, let's get going to the code!!

-PS.: you can download the Jupyter Notebook and the dataset files from this lesson in this GitHub Repository pandas-basics.
+files from this lesson in this GitHub Repository pandas-basics.0) Reading Dataset

-To read datasets, we use the read_csv function, and before you ask me about the parameters, I will not cover all of them here, because there a bunch of them - even though you are interested about them, you can check it out on Pandas Read_CSV Documentation.
+function, and before you ask me about the parameters, I will not cover all of them here, because there a bunch of them - even though you are interested about them, you can check it out on Pandas Read_CSV Documentation.#

 # ---- Reading CSV Dataset ----